Early Life, Education, Career, Faith and Family

-Born in Kerrville, she was raised in the small South Texas town of Banquete, which consisted of little more than a school and a post office.
-Her father served as the high school principal and her mother as the school secretary.
-After graduating, Konni attended the University of North Texas, where she graduated with a BBA in Marketing.
-That’s where she met Phil, her husband, who is also a graduate of UNT.
-Soon after Phil and Konni married, they moved to Tarrant County where Konni went to work for Olmstead-Kirk Paper Co.
-After several years, the drive to start her own business led her to open her own wedding consulting business, Weddings Ltd.
+Born in Kerrville, Texas, Konni was raised in the tiny South Texas town of Banquete where her father served as the high school principal and her mother as the school secretary.
+Konni attended the University of North Texas and graduated with a BBA in Marketing.
+There she met her husband Phil who also graduated with a BBA in Marketing.
+After marrying, Konni and Phil made Tarrant County their home.
+Konni went to work for Olmstead-Kirk Paper Co but after several years there, the drive to start her own business led her to open her own wedding consulting business, Weddings Ltd.

 During that period, Konni and Phil began their work with The Gladney Center for Adoption in Fort Worth.
 Konni volunteered her time and energy to the center and held leadership positions on the Auxiliary Board.
 After their first daughter Tori was placed in their arms, Konni decided to become a full time mother and stepped away from her business.
 Konni and Phil adopted their second daughter Faith, another “Gladney Baby”, four and a half years later.

-Konni began to get involved in local grassroots groups and campaigns, walking blocks, organizing events, and donating money to advance candidates that espoused her shared belief in fiscal responsibility, personal liberty, and smart, limited government.
+Motivated to take action, Konni became involved in local grassroots groups and campaigns, block walked, organized events, and donated money to advance candidates that espoused her shared belief in limited government, personal liberty and free market economics.
 Konni served as one of Ted Cruz’s top organizers in DFW during his historic 2012 campaign for U.S. Senate.
-Eventually, Konni’s involvement led her to the State Capitol in Austin where she began to interact directly with state leaders and legislators on a number of important issues.